Importing module items and datasets using SPL2

 Consider the following portion of the biz_set_1

-export $top10threats // This search is exported as a view dataset. export $metrics // This search is exported as a view dataset. export isError // This function looks for error code values greater than or equal to 400. export roundif // This function rounds values to a set number of decimal points if the value is greater than 1.
+export $top10threats // A search exported as a view export $metrics // A search exported as a view export isError // A custom function export roundif // A custom function

 You can import all of these items into the A-Team